-Having been involved in the business intelligence side of public social media for the better part of the last decade, it amazes me that I still occasionally run into organizational leaders who haven’t been introduced to the practical business use of social data.
+Having been involved in the business intelligence side of public social media for the better part of the last decade, it amazes me that I still occasionally run into organizational leaders who haven’t been introduced to the practical business use of social data, and social media intelligence tools.
 To make understanding this easier, I want you to flip the funnel for a second and not think of social media as a place where you should just be reaching your audience, but rather a place where you can be researching your audience (yes, ideally you are doing both).

 Consider these quick stats:

 - Number of Data Bytes Created Every Day : 2.5 Quintillion (that’s 18 zeros)

 Out of those 2.1 billion active social media accounts, it can be safely assumed (same numbers keep popping up in various research studies) that somewhere between 20% and 25% are regular content creators, not just lurkers or spectators.
 Therefore, in effect, we’re looking at about 500 Million people regularly creating new data and metadata to feed the massive global social dataset, which is now essentially owned by Facebook, Google, Amazon, and Apple.

 And, while admittedly most of actual complex data mining is happening in-house, there are numerous free social media intelligence tools available that allow you to access a good chunk of this data, as most of it is in the public domain.

 As in all research, the secret to obtaining useful information lies not in the tools themselves, but in asking the right question(s) and having a clear research goal in mind.
 Therefore in the examples below, I have only provided a use-case for each tool as it applies to the goal of “finding potential volunteers for your organization.”
 These tools can be used in much more complex manners; however, I will keep things basic for the purpose of this post, and describe a few social media intelligence tools.

 #1 – Facebook Graph Search (Facebook Account Required)

 Main use: Slicing and dicing public Facebook user data.